Classic Bells > Soapy stuff > Masterbatching lye

 Set the starting weight of the fat at some number.
 It can be any number you like -- just pick something.

-a'm going to start with 2000 g coconut oil.
+I will start with 2000 g coconut oil.

 Calculate the recipe.
 Look at the calculated NaOH weight.
 Is the calculated NaOH weight at your target weight?